cnio-bu/ST-preprocess/README.md

 * Creates a Seurat object for each sample, with several slides if available.
 * Filters the spots according to sample-specific user-supplied thresholds.
 * Aligns the slides of the same sample with PASTE [9].
-* Normalises the expression counts using the SCTransform function from Seurat, regressing the cell cycle effect if necessary.
+* Normalises the expression counts using the SCTransform function from Seurat [10], regressing the cell cycle effect if necessary.
 * Deconvolves the cell types in each spot using using RCTD.
-* Estimates the tumour purity of each spot with ESTIMATE [10].
+* Estimates the tumour purity of each spot with ESTIMATE [11].
 * Labels as "tumour" the spots that meet at least 2 of these criteria:

     - Annotated as "Ductal carcinoma in situ" or containing the "cancer" keyword according to the pathologist.
     - Scaled ESTIMATE score <=0.4.
     - Proportion of deconvoluted cancer cells >=0.6.

-* Infers the clonal composition of the tumour spots in each sample using SCEVAN [11] and the non-tumour spots as reference.
+* Infers the clonal composition of the tumour spots in each sample using SCEVAN [12] and the non-tumour spots as reference.
 * Computes beyondcell scores for the drug sensitivity and functional signatures.
+* Performs a benchmark with other normalisation methods and spot-deconvolution tools:
+    - Beyondcell sensitivity and functional objects are also computed using Scanpy normalisation with log-transformation [13] or Giotto normalisation with log-transformation and z-scoring [14].
+The output of these two methods can be compared to Seurat SCTransform, our final selection.
+    - Spot-wise deconvolution is also performd with CARD [15] and the spatialDWLS method [16] implemented in Giotto, two deconvolution tools that can be compared to RCTD, our final selection.

 **Software Versions**